BigDataBiology/SemiBin/README.md

 3. Output bins.
 4. Some intermediate files.

-For every sample, reconstructed bins are in `output_bins` directory.
-Using reclustering, reconstructed bins are in `output_recluster_bins` directory.
+By default,  reconstructed bins are in `output_recluster_bins` directory.

 For more details about the output, [read the docs](https://semibin.readthedocs.io/en/latest/output/).